Skip to Content

 If she already understands the concept of zero, you can remind her that zero means nothing.

-child playing the zero game
+image of a young child playing the zero game.

-Madeline, enjoying clapping the number she picked.
+A young girl, enjoying clapping the number she picked during the Zero Game.

-To spice this game up a bit, instead of clapping, the child or children can do a number of other motions!
 You can add the element of gross motor activity if you feel like the child could use a little extra movement at the time of the game.

 And, of course, after every Montessori activity, remind the child to put the number cards back in the box and return them to their place on the shelf.

-I hope you enjoy this fun Montessori math activity!
-We sure do!
+I hope you enjoy this fun Montessori math activity.
+We sure do.

 Cheers and don't forget to subscribe!